-Director of Programs
+Director of Outreach and Communications

 She is a founder of Princeton’s student group, the Anscombe Society, which has received national attention for supporting the institutions of marriage, the role of the family, and chastity on Princeton’s campus.
 In 2007, Cassy was named a winner of the William E. Simon Fellowship of Noble Purpose, as well as a recipient of the Spirit of Princeton Award.
 After graduation, Cassy founded the Love and Fidelity Network to meet the needs of college students looking for resources and support to start initiatives similar to the Anscombe Society on their own college campuses.